 The NCAR Foothills Lab weather station is located on a 6 meter tower which is on the roof of a 2 story building.
 The building is due east of a large highway overpass and near several other large buildings.
 Our wind speed readings tend to be lower than those from other nearby weather stations during heavy Westerly wind events.
 Weather is a very local phenomenon and we have our own micro-climate.
-Limited funding and time have prevented us from moving the station to a location which better represents the local wind speed averages.
-Temperature readings may read a few degrees high in low wind conditions.
+Due to rooftop heating, temperature readings may read a few degrees high in low wind conditions.

 Station Geographical Information